About Cumberland Slider

 This turtle’s plastron will have stripes or bars of yellow color, along with dark spots like those on the carapace’s ridge.
 The front legs will feature large yellow stripes, and the backs of the turtle’s thighs will have alternating black and yellow stripes.

-If you have a juvenile Cumberland Slider, you can house him in a 10-20 gallon tank, but an adult would need a 55 gallon tank.
+Turtles require just the specific living conditions if they are to thrive as family pets.
+This includes water temperature and housing as well.
+If you have a juvenile Cumberland Slider, you can house him in a 10 to 20 gallon tank, but an adult would need a 55 gallon tank.
 You can house a pair of adults in a 75 gallon tank.
 They can also be housed outdoors.
+But in that case you would have to provide additional protection from potential predators and the elements as well.

 Only use fresh, filtered water in your turtle’s tank, and have a high quality filtration system working in the tank at all times.
 UVB lighting also needs to be provided to help your turtle stay healthy, and you can turn the lights off at night to mimic natural cycles.